Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 * The path to the storage backend (e.g., the `.h5` file) is a **required field** in the user's configuration object (e.g., `config.storage.filepath`).
 * The framework's **Storage Manager** component reads this path from the configuration and uses it exclusively for all read/write operations.

+### 2.4.
+Integration with Version Control (Git)

+The framework is designed to work seamlessly with external version control systems like Git without requiring any direct integration.
+This "version awareness" is an emergent property of the Provenance Hashing mechanism.

+The **Code Hash** component of the Provenance Hash acts as the implicit version identifier for any computation.
+Because the hash is derived from the raw content of the `.m` file, any change to the code—no matter how small—results in a new hash.

+This enables a robust workflow for researchers using Git: when a user switches branches, the framework automatically detects the code state on disk and uses the correct cached data for that exact version of the code.

 ---

 ## 3. System Architecture